Directed Information on Abstract Spaces: Properties and Variational Equalities: Properties of Directed Information

-is continuous in $x^{n-1}\in{\cal X}_{0,n-1}$, since the source $\{p_n(x_n;x^{n-1}):~n\in\mathbb{N}\}$ is not affected by past reconstructions $\{y_n:n\in\mathbb{N}\}$ (see \cite{tatikonda2000}). \item[3)] Consider extremum problems of capacity for a class of channels with memory and feedback, such as, arbitrary varying channels \cite{csiszar92}.
+i.e., the set ${\cal M}_1^{\bf C2}({\cal Y}_{0,n})$ is closed with respect to the topology of weak convergence.
+Moreover, ${\cal M}_1^{\bf C2}({\cal Y}_{0,n})$ is compact (closed and tight).\\ {\bf(2)} In addition, suppose the distortion function $d_{0,n}(x^n,\cdot):{\cal X}_{0,n}\times{\cal Y}_{0,n}\longmapsto[0,\infty]$ is Borel measurable relative to ${\cal B}({\cal X}_{0,n})\otimes{\cal B}({\cal Y}_{0,n})$ and continuous on $y^n\in{\cal Y}_{0,n}$.\\ Then, the fidelity set ${\cal{Q}}_{0,n}(D)$ is compact (it is a closed subset of the compact set ${\cal M}_1^{\bf C2}({\cal Y}_{0,n})$). \end{lemma} \begin{proof} See Appendix~\ref{proof:closedness:nrdf}. \end{proof} Theorem~\ref{weak_convergence} gives the flexibility of choosing either ${\cal X}_{0,n}$ or ${\cal Y}_{0,n}$ to be compact; it has several applications in other extremum problems of directed information.
+In the following remark, we discuss such applications. \begin{remark}(Additional Applications) \begin{itemize} \item[{\bf(1)}] Consider extremum problems of capacity for a class of channels with memory and feedback, such as, arbitrary varying channels \cite{csiszar92}.
 Such problems are defined by the max-min operations of directed information, where the minimizer is over the class of channels \cite{lapidoth-narayan1998}.
-To investigate such capacity problems one has to establish coding theorems, and showing compactness over the class of channel conditional distributions, in addition to channel input distributions is critical.
-Theorem~\ref{weak_convergence}, {\bf Part B.}, B3) establishes weak compactness of this family of channels. \item[4)] Consider extremum problems of sequential or nonanticipative lossy data compression for a class of sources.
-Then such problems are defined by min-max operations of directed information, where the maximizer is over the class of source distributions \cite{sakrison1969}.
-To investigate such data compression problems one has to establish coding theorems, and to show compactness over the class of source distributions, in addition to the reproduction distributions, Theorem~\ref{weak_convergence}, {\bf Part A.}, A3) is crucial.\\ In the previous applications, Theorem~\ref{weak_convergence} gives the choice of considering either ${\cal Y}_{0,n}$ or ${\cal X}_{0,n}$ to be compact. \end{remark}
+To investigate such capacity problems one has to establish coding theorems, and showing compactness over the class of channel conditional distributions, in addition to channel input distributions is very helpful.
+Theorem~\ref{weak_convergence}, {\bf Part B.}, B3) gives conditions of weak compactness of channels $\overrightarrow{Q}_{0,n}(\cdot|x^n)\in{\cal M}_{1}^{\bf C2}({\cal Y}_{0,n})$. \item[{\bf(2)}] Consider extremum problems of sequential or nonanticipative lossy data compression for a class of sources.
+Then such problems are defined by mini-max operations of directed information, where the maximizer is over the class of source distributions \cite{sakrison1969}.
+To investigate such data compression problems, one has to establish coding theorems, and to show compactness over the class of source distributions, in addition to the reproduction distributions, Theorem~\ref{weak_convergence}, {\bf Part A.}, A3) is crucial. \end{itemize} \end{remark}